Table Of Contents

 In cloud cost optimization, one of the most important goals is to ensure that costs correlate with productive and profitable activities.
 For this proactive approach to work, we need meaningful data –- what we call cloud cost intelligence.

-Yet, how you use that intel could be the key to success or failure of your cloud cost optimization strategy.
+Yet, how you use that intel could be the key to the success or failure of your cloud cost optimization strategy.

 In the next section, we will examine best practices for cloud cost optimization and discuss how cloud cost intelligence can help you gain a strategic advantage.